Vegan Hojicha Panna Cotta with Agar Agar Recipe

 What is vegan panna cotta made of?

 It’s very simple!
-It replaces heavy cream for plant-based milk, agar agar powder for gelatin, and maple syrup as a natural sweetener instead of regular sugar.
-You can flavor it in so many ways (though the classic is vanilla panna cotta).
+It replaces heavy cream for plant-based milk, agar agar powder for gelatin, and maple syrup as a natural sweetener instead of regular white sugar or other refined sugar.
+You can flavor it in so many ways, like coconut panna cotta (though the classic is vanilla panna cotta).
 I opted for a delicate, flavorful green tea for mine.

 Is agar agar vegan?